 “a.
 The Discussion needs work.
 At times, the authors fall prey to over-selling the novelty and significance of their results.
 The results themselves are genuinely interesting and exciting, so there is no reason to exaggerate differences with prior research or to over-interpret the theoretical significance. “

-Response: We have scaled back claims of theoretical novelty.
-For example, in the discussion of the middle zone, the reviewer was convincing that our results are general consistent with the hypothesis that pain, negative affect and cognitive control consistent activate the MCC, and we now point that our clearly (Line 692).
+We have scaled back claims of theoretical novelty.
+For example, in the discussion of the middle zone, the reviewer convinced us that our results are general consistent with the hypothesis that pain, negative affect and cognitive control consistent activate the MCC, and we now point that out clearly (Line 692).
 However, we also more clearly outline novel implication of our results, such as the finding that reward was consistently associated with ventral MCC, suggesting this region may more generally integrate affect with cognitive control (Line 747).

-Moreover, the reviewer was convincing that our results showed less evidence of functional-anatomical specificity.
-We have removed such claims throughout the manuscript.
-In addition, we have heeded suggestion to more prominently discuss the finding that “no region is selectively activated by a single psychological concept” by moving expanding and moving that discussion to the second paragraph in the discussion (Line 648).
+Following the reviewer’s suggestion, we have also moderated our claims regarding functional-anatomical specificity throughout the manuscript.
+For example, [GIVE AN EXAMPLE OR TWO.]
+In addition, we have heeded suggestion to more prominently discuss the finding that “no region is selectively activated by a single psychological concept” by expanding and moving that discussion to the second paragraph in the discussion (Line 648).
+It now reads: “[QUOTE]”.

 “b.
 At times, the literature cited in the first half of the Discussion seemed dated”

+We have added updated the background discussion and now include a number of recent references, including papers by [CITE].

 “c.
 The limitations section needs work.
 Careful scrutiny suggests that these are not necessarily the most important limitations and the most important avenues for future research.

+We have expanded and more clearly labeled the “future challenges” section (line 825).
+We have distinguished the limitations of Neurosynth from more general limitations of fMRI (lines 508-521).
+We now also discuss in more detail the possibility that our results suggest a complex many-to-many mapping between regions and functions (lines 478-488) and the dynamic nature of brain region (lines 489-494).

 d.
 This study is significant, but the theoretical and translational implications of the work are not clearly outlined in the Discussion. “

-Response: We have taken into account the reviewer’s specific comments.
-We have more clearly labeled the “future challenges” section (line 825) and expanded this section.
-We have unpacked the limitations of Neurosynth from more general limitations of fMRI (lines 508-521).

-Additionally, we have substantially expanded our future challenges section.
-We discuss in more detail the possibility that our results suggest a complex many-to-many mapping between regions and functions (lines 478-488) and the dynamic nature of brain region (lines 489-494).

-We have suggested that the hypotheses from this study can be tested by 1) the development of novel fMRI studies from the hypotheses proposed by this study and 2) large-scale functional mapping to individual subject anatomy (Lines 495-503).
+In addition to the changes mentioned above, we now suggest that the hypotheses from this study could be tested by 1) the development of novel fMRI studies from the hypotheses proposed by this study and 2) large-scale functional mapping to individual subject anatomy (Lines 495-503).
+[QUOTE THE RELEVANT SECTION.]

-Moreover, we have attempted to more careful outline the theoretical implications of our work throughout the discussion.
+Moreover, we have attempted to more carefully outline the theoretical implications of our work throughout the discussion.
 For example, in line 459: “Thus, the present results suggest that ventral aspects of MCC may be generally important for incorporating affective information into cognitive control, whereas dorsal MCC may be more important for working-memory dependent aspects of cognitive motor control.”

 Abstract